 A third good reason to make more efforts to "team-think" is that it's compelling!
 The Christian Heritage Party must attract new members, but one of the best ways of doing so is to be a very vibrant venue for reflexion and debates.
 "Team-thinking" doesn't exclude the idea of also thinking with players from the other teams!
 (And we all know just how popular games between opposing teams can be!)
 An example, which in my opinion would be very interesting, would be to have discussions with representatives of pro-choice groups, as is described in "Abortion: Have We Done Our Homework?".
 We could carve out a small special section in the "CHP Party Link", or any other official and regular CHP publication.
 My suggestion for such a publication is in "Who Speaks Truly?"

 Satan has no power, just the power of marketing.
 If evil is gaining ground in this world, it's among others because Satan is clever enough to make evil look good.
 We must must be pure, as opposed to Satan, but we must also be clever, in order to make good look good!

 The initial "Loose Lips, Sink Christian Ships" article got me some feedback.
 I'll try to answer some of those questions here.
 Please remember I don't have the time or skill to give perfect rebuttals.
 Also, this is only one side of the story.
 I'd love to go through the same process, but this time criticizing left-wing Christians and pro-Palestinian articles (such as can be found on Common Dreams and elsewhere).

-Hum, I'm the guy who claims the Province of Quebec needs a "good and joyful inquisition" to kick the left-leaning, pro-abortion and pro-sodomy Priests out of the Catholic Church.
+Hum, I'm the guy who claims the Province of Quebec needs a "good and joyful inquisition" to kick the left-leaning, pro-abortion and pro-sodomy Bishops and Priests out of the Catholic Church.
 Moreover, if you read this whole text carefully, its conclusion is looking more and more like a call for a good and joyful Crusade!

 Not exactly your typical watered-down approach!